Skip to main content

 Our analyst-prepared gap assessment evaluates your current security position against the NZISM controls relevant to your organisation's classification level and scope.
 We identify specific gaps, prioritise improvements, and provide a practical roadmap to compliance — cutting through the manual's complexity to focus on what matters for your situation.

-We track your NZISM compliance status continuously, providing a scored view of your alignment to mandatory and recommended controls.
-This gives you clear visibility into readiness for government assessments and helps you demonstrate compliance status to agencies and procurement teams.
+We track your NZISM position continuously, providing a scored view of your alignment to mandatory and recommended controls.
+This gives you clear visibility into readiness for government assessments and helps you demonstrate current status to agencies and procurement teams.

-Our deep analysis maps NZISM controls to ISO 27001, the Privacy Act, and other frameworks your organisation must address.
-This cross-framework mapping means every control implementation counts toward multiple compliance objectives, eliminating wasted effort and maximising your security investment.
+We map NZISM controls to ISO 27001, the Privacy Act, and other frameworks your organisation must address.
+That cross-framework mapping means every control implementation counts toward multiple compliance objectives, so the work pays off across more than one standard.

 We develop and maintain the policy suite that underpins NZISM compliance — including information security policies, acceptable use policies, classification and handling procedures, and incident management plans — keeping them aligned with NZISM requirements and current as the manual is updated.

-Our full security baseline assessment provides the starting point for NZISM alignment, evaluating your current controls across all relevant domains and producing a maturity scorecard that maps directly to NZISM chapter requirements.
+Our full security baseline assessment provides the starting point for NZISM alignment, evaluating your current controls across all relevant domains and producing a clear gap view that maps directly to NZISM chapter requirements.

 Government agencies and prime contractors frequently issue detailed security questionnaires referencing NZISM.
-Our expert-reviewed response engine maintains your answers to common NZISM-aligned questions, enabling rapid, consistent, and accurate responses that demonstrate your compliance status.
+Our reviewed response library maintains your answers to common NZISM-aligned questions, so you can answer quickly and consistently and show your compliance status.

 Does NZISM apply to my business? +